-If the 60 calendar days expire, the resident will have to resubmit an application for approval of a live-in aide.
+If the 60 calendar days expire, the resident will have to resubmit an application for approval of a live-in aide, unless otherwise approved by the PHA.

 If the family removes the current approved live-in aide and does not submit a specific replacement live-in aide's name and information for approval by the PHA within 60 calendar days of the PHA's notification, and the 60 day period expires, the family will have to resubmit an_application for approval of a live-in aide, unless otherwise approved by the PHA.